VivianoRiccardo/OpenAI-custom-static-environment-policy-iteration/README.md

 # Execution

-Leave the policy iteration algorithm run (about 5 minutes to complete) and you will see the agent play the game according to the optimal policy he found during the policy iteration algorithm, When there are no 4 (invaders) the agent achieved its goal!
+Leave the policy iteration algorithm run (about 5 minutes to complete) and you will see the agent playing the game according to the optimal policy he found during the policy iteration algorithm, When there are no 4 (invaders) the agent achieved its goal!